rvj07ai/rvj07ai/README.md

-- 👋 Hi, I’m Ravijeet Kumar  - Data Scientist and ML Engineer
+- 👋 Hi, I’m Ravijeet Kumar  - Applied Data Scientist and ML Engineer
 - 👀 I’m interested in building AI Products be it using Deep Learning & ML
 - 🌱 I’m currently learning new developments in Generative AI space
 - 💞️ I’m looking to collaborate on projects in the area of Computer Vision and NLP